-What: Farm Help Needed at Broad Branch Farm
+What: Garden Help Needed at Broad Branch Farm

 The work is physically demanding and you should expect to bend, kneel, stoop, haul, unload, wash and more.
 We want people who can hustle, stay motivated and get the job done.
 Most people underestimate how physical it is to work at the farm.
 We can’t emphasize enough the need to be in good physical shape.

 Work is usually in a team environment where each member is expected to keep up and pull their weight.
 Work will include planting, weeding, harvesting, washing and preparing vegetables for CSA vegetable shares.
-There is also the possiblility of helping tend the livestock.
+For the right person, there is also work helping to tend the livestock.

 The people who do the best understand every job on the farm is an important step in producing the good food going to our customers.
 Every task counts!
 Weeding in the field is just as important as filling the CSA vegetable boxes in the barn.
-Producing food takes a huge amount of physical labor.
-When the work gets tough and repetitive, it helps to have your heart behind the reason for growing food locally and without chemicals.
-This work needs to charge your batteries otherwise it's just work!
+When the work gets tough and repetitive, it helps to have your heart behind the reason for growing food locally and organically.
+This work needs to charge your batteries, otherwise, it’s just work!

 We are flexible employers and are willing to work around schedules.
 We are also willing to share what we have learned in our many years of growing food for ourselves and our community.
 There is nothing more empowering than the ability to grow your own organic food.